Oviainc/toekn_reducer/README.md

 # Example usage
 result = token_reducer('path/to/your/file.txt')
 print(result)
+Integrating into Your Project
+Import the Utility: If you're integrating the Token Reducer into a larger project, you can import the utility function directly:

+python
+Copy code
+from token_reducer import token_reducer
+Preprocessing Data: Use the token_reducer function to clean and preprocess your text data before feeding it into your models or analysis pipelines.

+python
+Copy code
+# Preprocess data
+cleaned_data = token_reducer('path/to/your/input_file.txt')
+Customize for Your Needs: Modify the list of stop words or add additional text processing techniques to suit the specific requirements of your project.

 🎉 Benefits
 Efficiency: Reduces processing time and memory usage by handling smaller text sizes.
 Improved Model Performance: Enhances the quality of data fed into models by removing noise and irrelevant information.
 Customization: Tailor the function to fit specific requirements or datasets.
+🌐 Try It Online!
+You can also try the Token Reducer directly on our website: Token Reducer

 📄 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.